dwragge/Dwragge.CsvParser/README.md

 This is a small toy program I wrote to test out what the new Memory<T>, Span<T> and Pipelines APIs could do in .NET Core 2.1 It also uses Reflection.Emit to have the fastest type mapping possible, which was fun to implement.

-For reading a file from disk into memory, and mapping it to a C# object: the benchmarks are below
+For reading a file from disk into memory, and mapping it to a C# object: the benchmarks are below.
+The file has 100k lines, randomly generated using the same code in Benchmarks, just output to a file.

 ``` ini